The Grill Grate Code: A Manufacturer’s Guide to Material Science, Performance, and Durability

 Problem 2: Ensuring Maximum Durability with Minimal User Maintenance

-For long-life and low-maintenance, 304-grade stainless steel is the preferred industry standard.
-Its nickel-chromium composition forms a passive, corrosion-resistant oxide layer.
+For durability with low maintenance, 304 stainless steel is the preferred premium option.
+Its nickel-chromium composition forms a passive oxide layer that helps resist corrosion.

 Problem 3: Mitigating Common Grill Design Flaws (Hot Spots & Flare-Ups)